anupanandsingh/anupanandsingh.github.io/_pages/maple.md

 <details>
 <summary>Abstract</summary>

 The Eigenstate Thermalisation Hypothesis (ETH) is a powerful conjecture that explains the emergence of thermodynamics in isolated quantum systems.
 By postulating a connection between random matrix ensembles and deterministic unitary dynamics, ETH postulates that the reduced density matrix of a generic quantum system evolves to the universal form of a Gibbs ensemble.
-Then, 'thermalisation' occurs as entanglement builds up between a subsystem and its complement.
+Then, "thermalisation" occurs as entanglement builds up between a subsystem and its complement.

 <br><br>

-Performing measurements on a complementary subsystem, however, can reveal finer nuances in the system’s ability to thermalise.
-This concept, dubbed as "deep thermalisation", promises to generalize ETH and has been recently realized in experiments on Rydberg atom arrays [1, 2].
+Performing measurements on a complementary subsystem, however, can reveal finer nuances in the system's ability to thermalise.
+This concept, dubbed as "deep thermalisation", promises to generalize ETH and has been recently realised in experiments on Rydberg atom arrays [1, 2].
 In this talk, I will give a brief introduction to ETH and introduce this new formalism.
-I will also present the idea that systems which look ‘thermal’ in the ETH sense can be highly ‘non-thermal’ when probed through the lens of deep thermalisation [3].
+I will also present the idea that systems which look "thermal" in the ETH sense can be highly "non-thermal" when probed through the lens of deep thermalisation [3].
 This finding will be illustrated on several constrained models that describe slow relaxation in quantum glasses and quantum many-body scars in Rydberg atom arrays.

 <br><br>